“Sunset Over Duryea”

-THE CALL CAME LATE yesterday.
-I always swore the last job was the last.
+THE CALL came late yesterday.
+I always swear the last job was the last.
 This time, it pays fifty-Gs.
-A figure that caught me in the stomach when I first heard it since it’s more than twice what I ever made before—yet, it was the answer to my prayers.
+A figure that caught me in the stomach when I first heard it since it’s more than twice what I ever made before—yet, it’s the answer to my prayers.
 I mean, who doesn’t want to save their fucking mother?

-Even with Medicare, the hospital estimated her out-of-pocket expense to be in the forty-thousand-dollar range.
-About ten times the savings she accumulated over her forty-five years working in textile sweat shops around Scranton and Pittston; money, of course, long gone, spent during the years since she stopped working.
+Even with Medicare, the hospital said her out-of-pocket expense would be in the forty-thousand-dollar range.
+About ten times the savings she built up over her forty-five years working in textile sweat shops around Scranton and Pittston; money, of course, long gone, spent during the years since she stopped working.